codecoll/feedly/README.md

 If you use an incorrect token then **the secure connection will ask for a username/password which shouldn't happen.**

-If you set the token then the you fetch your feeds with
+If you set the token then you can fetch your feeds with

     M-x feedly